Fast differentiation of hyperbolic chaos: Removing distributional derivatives and Expanding the unstable divergence

-\re{ Here $\sigma$ is the density of the conditional SRB measure, $e_{-k}$ is a $u$-vector field on $f^{-k}\cV^u$ as defined in equation~\eqref{e:e}, and $(\cdot)^u, (\cdot)^s$ are the unstable and stable projections of a vector. } \end{theorem}
+Here $\sigma$ is the density of the conditional SRB measure, $e_{-k}$ is a $u$-vector field on $f^{-k}\cV^u$ as defined in equation~\eqref{e:e}, and $(\cdot)^u, (\cdot)^s$ are unstable and stable projections of a vector. \end{theorem}

 \begin{remark*} (1) The uniform convergence in lemma~\ref{l:arau} and~\ref{l:hao} shows that this formula also converges uniformly.
-In fact, we did not use the full strength of uniform hyperbolicity to prove uniform convergences; moreover, weaker forms of convergence could also suffice our computational purpose.
-(2) Note that adding a constant to $\Phi$ does not change the linear response, but it helps to reduce numerical errors. \end{remark*}
+(2) Note that adding a constant to $\Phi$ does not change the linear response but helps reduce numerical errors. \end{remark*}

-\ree{ Since the integrand is much smaller than the original linear response formula, directly computing the expansion formula in theorem~\ref{t:expansion} would have much faster convergence than algorithms based on the original linear response formula. } \nax{ However, that would require at least solving at least $u^2$ second-order tangent equations, which shall be defined later.
-It also requires the oblique projections, which can be computed via `little-intrusive' algorithm, whose cost is twice of non-intrusive shadowing \cite{Ni_adjoint_shadowing,Ruesha}; moreover, it might not be very robust, since it requires artificially deciding whether a vector is stable or unstable.
-In the next section we further give the expansion formula a `fast' characterization which is even faster, and do not involve oblique projections. }
+Since the estimator is much smaller than the path-perturbation formula, directly computing the expansion formula in theorem~\ref{t:expansion} would have much faster convergence than algorithms based on the path-perturbation formula.
+However, that would require solving at least $u^2$ second-order tangent equations, which will be defined later.
+Directly computing the expansion formula would also require the oblique projections, which can be computed via a `little-intrusive' algorithm, which uses not only the tangent solvers, but also the adjoint solvers \cite{Ni_adjoint_shadowing,Ruesha}.
+In the next section, we further transform the expansion formula to a `fast' formula, which requires only $u$ many second-order tangent solutions and does not involve oblique projections.